RoboTeamTwente/roboteam/README.md

 ## Running a game
 ![alt text](readme_images/rtt_software_stack.png)

 To run a game, you will need to boot up `RoboTeam AI`, `RoboTeam World`, and `RoboTeam Robothub`.
 The executables are named `roboteam_ai`, `roboteam_observer`, and `roboteam_robothub` respectively.
 Next to that, either boot up a simulator or SSL-Vision.
+Want to run an entire match with autorefs and everything?
+Please have a look at this official (docker-compose)[https://github.com/RoboCup-SSL/ssl-game-controller/blob/master/docker-compose.yaml] file.
+It contains everything you need outside of our own software.

 ## SSL Software / Simulators
 * (`SSL Vision`)[https://github.com/RoboCup-SSL/ssl-vision]
 * (`SSL Game Controller`)[https://github.com/RoboCup-SSL/ssl-game-controller]
 * (`GrSim simulator`)[https://github.com/RoboCup-SSL/grSim]
 * (`ER-Force simulator`)[https://github.com/robotics-erlangen/framework#simulator-cli]
-* RTT simulator
 * (`Other SSL software`)[https://github.com/RoboCup-SSL]

 It is recommended to use the game controller to control the gamestates.
 You can do so by downloading the latest binary release of the [SSL-Game-Controller](https://github.com/RoboCup-SSL/ssl-game-controller) repo, and executing it.
 For example, when downloaded to the Downloads folder: